xpqz/jswc/docs/index.md

 # Introduction

-EWC stands for "Everywhere WC".
+EWC stands for "Everywhere Window Create".
 EWC is a cross-platform implementation of the `⎕WC` family of system functions (`⎕WC/⎕WS/⎕WG/⎕NQ/⎕DQ`) that are available in Dyalog APL for Microsoft Windows.